pfsense/docs/source/usermanager/locked-out-of-the-webgui.rst

 manually remove the entry as follows:

 - Navigate to **Diagnostics > Tables**
-- Select *webConfiguratorlockout*
+- Select *sshguard*
 - Click |fa-trash| by the entry or entries for workstations to allow again.

 The lockout table may also be cleared by the console or ssh in the shell::

-  pfctl -T flush -t webConfiguratorlockout
+  pfctl -T flush -t sshguard

 Remotely Circumvent Firewall Lockout by Temporarily Changing the Firewall Rules
 -------------------------------------------------------------------------------